Arquebus

 An arquebus (/ˈɑːrk(w)əbəs/ AR-k(w)ə-bəs) is a form of long gun that appeared in Europe and the Ottoman Empire during the 15th century.
 An infantryman armed with an arquebus is called an arquebusier.

-The term arquebus is derived from the Dutch word Haakbus ("hook gun").
-The term arquebus was applied to many different forms of firearms from the 15th to 17th centuries, it originally referred to "a hand-gun with a hook-like projection or lug on its under surface, useful for steadying it against battlements or other objects when firing".
-These "hook guns" were in their earliest forms of defensive weapons mounted on German city walls in the early 15th century.
+The term arquebus was applied to many different forms of firearms from the 15th to 17th centuries, but it originally referred to "a hand-gun with a hook-like projection or lug on its under surface, useful for steadying it against battlements or other objects when firing".
+These "hook guns" were in their earliest forms defensive weapons mounted on German city walls in the early 15th century.
 The addition of a shoulder stock, priming pan, and matchlock mechanism in the late 15th century turned the arquebus into a handheld firearm and also the first firearm equipped with a trigger.

 The exact dating of the matchlock's appearance is disputed.
 It could have appeared in the Ottoman Empire as early as 1465 and in Europe a little before 1475.
 The heavy arquebus, which was then called a musket, was developed to better penetrate plate armor and appeared in Europe around 1521.
-Heavy arquebuses mounted on wagons were called arquebus à croc.
+Heavy arquebuses mounted on war wagons were called arquebus à croc.
 These carried a lead ball of about 3.5 oz.